Centralizers of Hamiltonian circle actions on rational ruled surfaces: Introduction

-The crux of the paper lies in Chapters 3 and 4 in which we adapt the framework of \cite{MR1775741} to study groups of equivariant symplectomorphisms in the presence of an $S^1$ action.
-In particular we show that the space of invariant almost complex structures $\jsom$ decomposes into disjoint strata, each of them being homotopy equivalent to an orbit of the centralizer, with stabilizer homotopy equivalent to $S^1$ equivariant K\"ahler isometries (see Theorems~\ref{homogenous} and \ref{homog}).
+The crux of the paper lies in Chapters 3, 4, and 5 in which we adapt the framework of \cite{MR1775741} to study groups of equivariant symplectomorphisms in the presence of an $S^1$ action.
+In particular we show that the space of invariant almost complex structures $\mathcal{J}^{S^1}_\om$ decomposes into disjoint strata, each of them being homotopy equivalent to an orbit of the centralizer, with stabilizer homotopy equivalent to $S^1$ equivariant K\"ahler isometries (see Theorems~\ref{homogenous} and \ref{homog}).
 In Chapter 3, we show that the number of invariant strata in the decomposition corresponds to the number of toric extensions of the given circle action (Proposition~\ref{prop:ToricExtensionCorrespondance}).
-In particular we prove that $\jsom$ decomposes into either one or two strata, and that the later case occurs only for an exceptional family of circle actions on $\SSS$ and $\CCC$ (Corollaries~\ref{cor:lambda=1_IntersectingOnlyOneStratum},\ref{cor:IntersectingTwoStrata} and \ref{cor:IntersectingOnlyOneStratum}).
-In Chapter 4, using techniques similar to the ones developed in~\cite{AG} we compute the homotopy type of $\Symp^{S^1}(\SSS,\oml)$ for all Hamiltonian circle actions on $(\SSS,\oml)$. \\
+In particular we prove that $\mathcal{J}^{S^1}_\om$ decomposes into either one or two strata, and that the later case occurs only for an exceptional family of circle actions on $\SSS$ and $\CCC$ (Corollaries~\ref{cor:lambda=1_IntersectingOnlyOneStratum},\ref{cor:IntersectingTwoStrata} and \ref{cor:IntersectingOnlyOneStratum}).
+In Chapter 4, using techniques similar to the ones developed in~\cite{AG} we compute the homotopy type of $\Symp^{S^1}(\SSS)$ for all Hamiltonian circle actions on $\SSS$.
 In Chapter 5, we prove $S^1$ equivariant analogues of some technical lemmas of~\cite{AGK} involving deformation theory.
-We use these results to prove that in the case the circle admits two distinct toric extensions, the stratum with positive codimension in $\jsom$ is always of codimension two. \\
+We use these results to justify the claim made in Chapter~4 that in the case the circle admits two distinct toric extensions, the stratum with positive codimension in $\mathcal{J}^{S^1}_\om$ is always of codimension two.\\